rgalfaro/puppet/README.md

 ## Line endings in linux, when script do not run...
 Reference: [Line endings in Linux](https://docs.github.com/en/github/getting-started-with-github/getting-started-with-git/configuring-git-to-handle-line-endings)
-#### Localy set the global variable `core.autocrlf`:
+### Localy set the global variable `core.autocrlf`:
-Issue the following command:
+Issue the following command within your local repo folder:
 ``git config --global core.autocrlf input``

 ### Per-repository setting:
-Optionally, you can configure a .gitattributes file to manage how Git reads line endings in a specific repository.
+Optionally, you can configure a _.gitattributes_ file to manage how Git reads line endings in a specific repository.
 When you commit this file to a repository, it overrides the core.autocrlf setting for all repository contributors.
 This ensures consistent behavior for all users, regardless of their Git settings and environment.

 The _.gitattributes_ file must be created in the root of the repository and committed like any other file.